anchor/fleet-magento-docs/docs/how-to/manage-users.md

 Verifying a user
 ----

 Verifying a user will also create a [certificate](/how-to/manage-certs) for them.
-Thus verification requires an email address, a label for the certificate, and a [private key file](/how-to/manage-certs#creating-an-auth-cert).
+The user whose email is being used needs to verify themself, this cannot be done for them.
+Verification requires an email address, a label for the certificate, and a [private key file](/how-to/manage-certs#creating-an-auth-cert).

 ```
 $ fleet auth user verify test@example.com mylabel key.pem